A Line (Los Angeles Metro): Route description

 After Highland Park station, the line runs in the median of Marmion Way, where trains go at only 20 mph.
 After Avenue 50, the line runs primarily at grade in its own right of way, except for a short tunnel underneath the intersection of Figueroa Street and Pasadena Avenue.
 From here, the line continues, with a handful of stations serving the hillside areas north of downtown, including Lincoln Heights, Mount Washington, and the Southwest Museum of the American Indian.
 Northeast of Chinatown, the line crosses over the Los Angeles River on an elevated viaduct.
 Continuing on the elevated viaduct, the line stops at Chinatown station before arriving at Union Station.
 At Union Station, passengers can transfer to the B and D rapid transit lines, Metrolink commuter rail, Amtrak, and buses.
 The entire section of the line north of Union Station follows the current and former right of way of the Pasadena Subdivision, which was originally built by the Los Angeles and San Gabriel Valley Railroad between 1883 and 1887.

 South of Union Station, trains use the Regional Connector through Downtown Los Angeles.
 In Little Tokyo, the line enters the new tunnel north of Temple Street to serve the replacement underground Little Tokyo/Arts District station, where the line merges with the E Line.
 The two lines turn west to run under 2nd Street and the 2nd Street Tunnel, as well as the B and D lines, with clearances as low as 7 ft.
 The Regional Connector tunnel connects to the north end of 7th Street/Metro Center station, the former northern terminal of the A Line.
 The line continues south along Flower Street, transitioning from underground to street level at 11th St. Passengers can connect to the bus rapid transit J Line at 7th Street/Metro Center, Pico, and Grand/LATTC stations.

 The A and E Lines diverge at Flower Street and Washington Boulevard.
 E Line trains continue south along Flower Street, and the A Line turns east onto Washington Boulevard before turning south into the former Pacific Electric right of way at Long Beach Avenue.
-This historic rail corridor has four tracks, two for A Line trains and two for freight trains.
+This historic rail corridor has four tracks, two for A Line trains and two for Union Pacific freight trains.
 Along the corridor, there are some flyovers to either eliminate grade crossings in more densely populated areas or pass over diverging freight tracks.
 Passengers can connect with the C Line at the Willowbrook/Rosa Parks station.
 Just south of Willow Street station, A Line trains exit the rail corridor and begin street running in the median of Long Beach Boulevard into the city of Long Beach, where trains travel through the Long Beach Transit Mall while making a loop using 1st Street, Pacific Avenue, and 8th Street.